-EGRHI et. al., elevated the case to the Court of Appeals.
-An urgent Motion for Inhibition of Justice Villamor was filed by petitioners.
+EGRHI et. al., elevated the case to the Court of Appeals which was eventually denied with finality.

 National Grid Corporation of the Philippines v.
-Ever-Gotesco Resources and Holdings, Inc. (EGRHI), et al. Special Civil Action No. R-CEB-22-0241-SC
+Ever-Gotesco Resources and Holdings, Inc. (EGRHI), et al.

+Special Civil Action No. R-CEB-22-0241-SC

-For: Expropriation with Urgent Praver for Issuance of Writ of Possession
+For: Expropriation with Urgent Prayer for Issuance of Writ of Possession